 - Specialized and comprehensive interventions as needed

 Inpatient Rehabilitation Leadership

-- Linda Grosh, MHSA - Director, Acute Inpatient Rehabilitation
+- Linda Grosh, MHSA - Chief Department Administrator, Physical Medicine & Rehabilitation

 - Andrea Harris, DPT - Operations Manager, Acute Inpatient Rehabilitation

-- Kelly Gawne, MS, RN - Clinical Nursing Director, Inpatient Rehabilitation Unit
+- Kelly Swirple, MS, RN - Clinical Nursing Director, Inpatient Rehabilitation Unit

-- Joseph Hornyack, MD, PhD - Medical Director, Pediatric Acute Inpatient Rehabilitation
+- Alecia Daunter, MD - Medical Director, Pediatric Acute Inpatient Rehabilitation